 It’s your responsibility to find the best educational cybersecurity materials and to measure their effectiveness, but it’s not necessarily your job to generate all the supportive resources yourself.

-Think of it like a starter toolkit for SAPOs, providing them with themed monthly initiatives, including blogs, emails, and other pre-written content to educate your team without the heavy lift.
+Think of it like a starter toolkit for Security Awareness Program Owners, providing them with themed monthly initiatives, including blogs, emails, and other pre-written content to educate your team without the heavy lift.